akashsharma95/arctic-mirror/README.md

    - Check firewall settings
    - Ensure DuckDB extensions are loaded

+5. **Iceberg Extension Not Available**
+   - Verify DuckDB version is 1.4.0 or higher
+   - Check that the Iceberg extension can be installed
+   - System will automatically fall back to Parquet format

 ### Debug Mode

 Enable verbose logging by setting log level: